BenOkwara/Quiz-Board/README.md

 The Program should later return the User's Performance Marks thereafter.

-The Program Halts there, until the user refreshes the Page.
+The Program Halts there, until the user refreshes the Page
 ----------------------------------------------------------------------------
 ## SUPPORT AND CONTACT CHANNELS
 Anyone with questions to ask, ideas or concerns, you can hit me-up
 :phone: 0705816180    :inbox_tray: wawerubenson47@gmail.com